graylog-labs/graylog-plugin-slack/README.md

 ## Usage

-#### Step 1: Create Slack API token
+#### Step 1: Create Slack Incoming Webhook

-The plugin configuration asks for a Slack API token which can be created by visiting [https://api.slack.com/web](https://api.slack.com/web) and press "Create token". (make sure you are logged in)
+[Create a new Slack Incoming Webhook](https://graylog.slack.com/services/new/incoming-webhook) and copy the URL it will present to you.
+It will ask you to select a Slack channel but you can override it in the plugin configuration later.

-#### Step 2: Create alarm callback
+#### Step 2: Create alarm callback or message output

 Create a "Slack alarm callback" on the "Manage alerts" page of your stream.
-Enter the requested configuration and save.
+Enter the requested configuration (use the Incoming Webhook URL you created in step 1) and save.
 Make sure you also configured alert conditions for the stream so that the alerts are actually triggered.

+The same applies for message outputs which you can configure in *Stream* - > *Manage Outputs*.

 ## Build